mrc-ide/contact_patterns/README.md

 ## Installation Guide and Instructions for Use
 The following instructions require that all the relevant `R` packages have been installed by the user and that STAN has been installed.
 To replicate and reproduce the analyses presented in this paper, do the following:

-1. Download the [Data](./Data) folder of this repository.
+1. Download the [Data](./Data) folder and [Functions](./Functions) folder from this repository.
 2. Download the `R` code from  [Analyses](./Analyses) for the particular part of the analysis you are trying to reproduce.
+Note that we utilised the high performance computing cluster available to members of the Department of Infectious Disease Epidemiology (DIDE) at Imperial College to generate the outputs in [Outputs](./Outputs).
+The script that generated these outputs is available [here] (./Analyses/1_DIDE_Cluster_BRMS_Model_Running.R).
+However, we also provide a script not dependent on cluster access, available [here] (./Analyses/1_Non-Cluster_BRMS_Model_Running.R), that can be run locally to regenerate any of the results available in [Outputs](./Outputs).
 4. Run the `R` code.
 The output from running this code will be a number of MCMC objects, as well as a series of plots representing the output from MCMC based fitting of the relevant model to the collated data.
 These plots form the basis of the figures presented in the publication.